 Ok, Getting Back to Dr. Lynch

 His you-gotta-check-this-out website is chock full of amazing, helpful information.
 Here you can find a multitude of resources, endorsements from experts in the health field, a directory of trained practitioners, and a slew of testimonials from satisfied patients.
-He also has a website called Seeking Health which features quality supplements, courses, and help analyzing genetic reports.
+He also has another website called Seeking Health which features quality supplements, courses, and help in analyzing genetic reports.
 Dr. Lynch especially recommends the Dirty Genes Course and the Dirty Genes Summit if you are really interested in understanding and getting a good grasp on this subject.
-Also, soon Seeking Health will even be offering genetic testing.
+Also, Seeking Health offers genetic testing, Strategene.
 In addition, Dr. Lynch can also be found in numerous videos on YouTube.
 I urge you to check them out as they are hugely informative.
 And, you can find him on Instagram @drbenlynch, on FaceBook @ Dr Ben Lynch.

 You want happy, healthy, clean genes, right?

 Our health is bombarded on many different fronts, but there is hope.
 Following the guide in Dirty Genes just might be the answer you have been waiting for.
 I think this is one of the most important health books out there.

 In fact, the book subtitle is, “A Breakthrough Program to TREAT THE ROOT CAUSE OF ILLNESS and OPTIMIZE YOUR HEALTH”.
 I think that fantastically sums up the book.